Elisha Cook Jr.: Television

 Cook appeared on a wide variety of American television series from the early 1950s to the late 1980s.
 He played a private detective, Homer Garrity, in an episode of Adventures of Superman television series titled "Semi-Private Eye," airing for the first time on January 16, 1954.
 That same year, on April 12, he guest-starred on NBC's The Dennis Day Show.
 In 1960, he was cast in the episode "The Hermit" of the ABC sitcom The Real McCoys with Walter Brennan.
 He appeared too in 1960 as Jeremy Hake in the episode "The Bequest" of the ABC western series The Rebel, which starred Nick Adams.
 He also portrayed the character Gideon McCoy in the 1966 episode "The Night of the Bars of Hell" on The Wild Wild West.
 He performed as well in the second episode of ABC's crime drama The Fugitive.

 Cook made two guest appearances on the CBS courtroom drama series Perry Mason.
 In 1958, he played Art Crowley in "The Case of the Pint-Sized Client", and in 1964 he played Reelin' Peter Rockwell in "The Case of the Reckless Rockhound".
-Cook portrayed lawyer Samuel T. Cogley in the Star Trek 1967 episode "Court Martial", Isaac Isaacson on the Batman television series, Weasel Craig in Salem's Lot, and later had a long-term recurring role as Honolulu crime lord "Ice Pick" on CBS's Magnum, P.I.
+Cook memorably portrayed lawyer Samuel T. Cogley in the Star Trek 1967 episode "Court Martial", Isaac Isaacson on the Batman television series, Weasel Craig in Salem's Lot, and later had a long-term recurring role as Honolulu crime lord "Ice Pick" on CBS's Magnum, P.I.
 In October 1969 Cook appeared as Frankie in episode 33 of The Ghost & Mrs. Muir.
 In 1974 he made a surprise guest appearance on The Odd Couple as government agent Eliot Ness.
 That same year, he guest-starred as Herbie on Mannix in the 1974 episode "The Green Man."
 He appeared too in The Bionic Woman episode "Once a Thief" in 1977.

 Toward the end of his life, Cook often played dimwitted or cranky elderly characters.
 He played a bum in an episode of The A-Team as well as an elderly uncle in an episode of Alf, which was one of his last roles prior to his retirement entirely from acting in 1988.
 He died in 1995.